August 12, 2020

 Keep Protecting Yourself

 “Especially as stores, restaurants and other establishments remain open and welcome more patrons, it’s critical to practice social distancing and always wear a mask if you are going into a public place,” says Dr. Orellana.
 “A simple cloth mask and staying at least six feet away from other individuals can slow the spread of the virus.”

 Get a Flu Shot

 Help protect your family by making sure everyone has their flu shot.
-“It is important to get the flu shot between the beginning of September and the end of October,” says Dr. Seeni.
+“Although we recommend getting the flu shot between the beginning of September and the end of October, it’s not too late to get the vaccine” says Dr. Seeni.
 “Flu season starts in early October and can last until March.
 Even if you got a shot last year, you should get vaccinated annually to protect your immune system.
 Each year, there can be a different strand of the virus that goes around.”

 The flu shot doesn’t directly protect against COVID-19, but it can keep you from getting sick from the flu and reduce your risk of being hospitalized.
 “As we continue to fight COVID-19, we want everyone to remain as healthy as they can to avoid overcrowding and overwhelming our Emergency Departments,” says Dr. Orellana.